 2.1 The Problem

-Sometimes we all need bespoke outfits for special occasions; this is especially true for Africans, who like to show their deep cultural heritage, rich background and history.
-So no matter their place of residence around the world, they like to have these services available, just as they long for traditional meals even in the Diaspora.
+Sometimes we all need bespoke outfits for special occasions.
+T his is especially true for Africans, who like to show their deep cultural heritage, rich background and history. no matter their place of residence around the world, they like to have specific garments available, just as they long for traditional meals even in the Diaspora.
 I have knowledge of a hair stylist in Nigeria recording her work on video that will be sent to London, so it can be replicated by another hair stylist over there.

-In Nigeria, especially Lagos most professionals or business people are short on time; they have to deal with heavy traffic to and from their destinations it is estimated that Lagosians spend anywhere from 20 minutes to 1 hour at the bus top(cite).
+In Nigeria, especially Lagos, most professionals are short on time; they have to deal with heavy traffic to and from their destinations it is estimated that Lagosians spend anywhere from 20 minutes to 1 hour at the bus stop(cite).
 This situation means less time to spend with family and fulfil other social obligations.
 This class of people are the demographic that is targeted by Suave Stitches.
 They have disposable income, but lack the time.
 We all know how online grocery shopping saves time and resources that is the same convenience that we offer.
+Make a direct comparison to an existing online grocery here.

 Clothing plays an important role in African culture